validatedpatterns/github-actions-library/README.md

 When adding new workflows:

 1. Add the workflow YAML file to `.github/workflows/`
-2. Update this main README with full documentation including usage, inputs, and examples
+2. Update this readme with full documentation including usage, inputs, and examples